Auditing Student-AI Collaboration: A Case Study of Online Graduate CS Students: User Study Results

 \subsubsection{Communication and Socially Sensitive Tasks}

-Drafting professional emails to instructors or teaching assistants (T9) shows a moderate desired automation level but relatively lower reported usage compared to many other tasks.
-Unlike more technical activities, this gap appears to be driven less by perceptions of AI capability and more by social and interpersonal considerations.
-Participants may be cautious about delegating tasks that involve tone, professionalism, and accountability, preferring to retain greater human control even when AI assistance could be beneficial.
+Professional email drafting (T9) shows moderate desired automation but relatively low usage.
+Here, the gap appears driven less by perceived capability and more by interpersonal concerns.
+Participants may hesitate to delegate tasks involving tone, professionalism, and accountability.